 The pheasant is protected but can cause problems in agricultural environments by damaging crops.
 An annual licence can be obtained by landowners to allow licensed shooters to control pheasants where this is an issue.

 Licence to control pheasants applications form

 Anyone wishing to keep a live wild animal or wild bird that is protected may need to hold a licence.

 If you are caring for an injured animal or bird in order to release it back to the wild, a licence may be required.
-If the animal or bird is still in your care after 28 days, you must contact the Department of the Environment for advice.
+If the animal or bird is still in your care after 28 days, you must contact Natural Environment for advice.

 Applying for a licence

-Forms and guidelines can be downloaded or collected from the Department of the Environment.
+Forms and guidelines can be downloaded or collected from Natural Environment.

-Read the guidelines carefully as the application will not be considered without all the required information.
+Read the guidance notes accompanying the form carefully as the application will not be considered without all the required information.

-Completed forms and supporting information can be sent electronically to the Department for consideration, however a signed copy must be provided for the process to be completed.
+Completed forms and supporting information can be submitted electronically for consideration, however a signed copy must be provided for the process to be completed.

-We will aim to process your application within 10 working days after receiving all the required information.
+We will aim to process your application with 15 working days after receiving all the required information.